zalando/zalando-howto-open-source/README.md

 #####Two-Factor Authentication Is Required
 GitHub organization members must enable [Two-Factor Authentication (2FA/MFA)](https://help.github.com/articles/about-two-factor-authentication/) in keeping with our Open Source First principle to "Stay Secure."
 Read [GitHub's post on 2FA](https://help.github.com/articles/about-two-factor-authentication/) for more information.

 Don't have a smartphone, and/or want to give your phone number to GitHub?
 According to GitHub support, SMS or a TOTP app are currently the only primary 2FA methods that work.
 There are mobile and desktop TOTP apps that also work.
-See [Github's article on 2FA via TOTP apps](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) for more information.
+See [GitHub's article on 2FA via TOTP apps](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) for more information.
 You can set up 2FA with a Google Voice SMS number, but should add a U2F device as backup.

 ###About Licensing